2016-17 Undergraduate and Graduate Catalogs

 Criteria for Retention

 Athletic Training Program students must maintain a cumulative grade point average of at least 2.75 in all courses.
 At the end of each semester, grades will be reviewed and if the required grade point average is not met, the candidate will be placed on probation.
-Students will be permitted to continue taking courses within the Athletic Training Program the subsequent semester provided a 2.75 grade point average is achieved by the end of the semester.
+Students will be permitted to continue taking courses within the Athletic Training Program the subsequent semester provided a 2.75 grade point average is achieved by the end of the semester or as determined in a written agreement between the student, the advisor, and the Program Director.

 The student must maintain continuous enrollment.
 Students who are not enrolled at the university for more than two consecutive semesters (excluding summer semesters) will be dropped from the Athletic Training Program and must be re-admitted to the Athletic Training Program before proceeding with any coursework requiring admission to the Athletic Training Program.